An Excellent Reputation

-Although the time immediately following a truck-car crash is scary, stressful and hectic, it can be very valuable to your family and your injured loved one if you talk to an attorney as soon as possible.
+Although the time immediately following a truck-car crash is scary, stressful and hectic, it can be very valuable to your family and your injured loved one if you talk with an attorney as soon as possible.

-- Finding and preserving evidence for your later truck accident claim is one of the most important things your lawyer will do early in your case.
+- Finding and preserving evidence for your truck accident claim later is one of the most important things your lawyer will do early in your case.
 As time goes by, conditions at the scene will change, truck company records may be altered, and other evidence will disappear.

 - You have rights but you need to know what they are and what you can do to protect them.
 All too often people say and do things that later prove damaging to their case.
 Your lawyer will advise you of your rights and the steps you should take.

 - Do not sign any forms related to your accident until you’ve spoken with an attorney and understand what you are signing.

 The truck company and its insurers will be at the accident scene immediately.
 When possible, you want a representative there as well.
 While it’s true your insurance company will get an adjuster out immediately, and that can be helpful to you, your insurance company has a vested interest in minimizing its payments to you.
 The truth is, the only person on the scene who is looking out exclusively for your interests is your lawyer.

 Finding Answers, Obtaining Compensation And Justice

 The San Francisco truck accident lawyers at Abramson Smith Waldsmith LLP have the experience, the resources and the investigative expertise needed to help you bring a successful claim to the insurance companies — or to a jury.
 If you were injured, or a loved one died in a fatal truck accident, we can help.
 Contact our personal injury law firm to schedule a free consultation.

 Causes Of Truck Accidents